-Interestingly, this study found that when cued to look someone in the eyes, a child with autism,”did not look away faster than did typically developing children; their latency varied neither categorically nor dimensionally by degree of eye cueing.”
+Interestingly, this study found that when cued to look someone in the eyes, an autistic child, “did not look away faster than did typically developing children; their latency varied neither categorically nor dimensionally by degree of eye cueing.”
 In fact, the study found that when told their task was to look someone in the eyes, the children with autism were better at sustained eye-contact than neurotypical children.

-It was the implicit eye cues that children with ASD did not register.
+It was the implicit eye cues that autistic children did not register.

 “These results go against the idea that young children with autism actively avoid eye contact,” said the study’s leader Warren Jones told Science Daily, who is also the director of research at the Marcus Autism Center in Atlanta, Georgia.
 “They’re looking less at the eyes not because of an aversion to making eye contact, but because they don’t appear to understand the social significance of eye contact.”

 Eye contact in social situations as a learned skill